 Latest releases are a retention priority because when you create a new release, we assume you'll want to have more visibility during the early adoption phase, which improves your ability to catch new issues as your release is gaining traction.
 Because you may want to deploy the same release in different environments, we'll also take your environment into account and prioritize those transactions.

 Since dev environments usually generate a small number of transactions as compared to prod environments, we prioritize them during your testing phase so you can get meaningful insights.
+We consider an environment to be a dev environment if its name matches one of the following glob pattterns:

 You won't be able to disable the Low Volume Projects retention priority because it's set on an organization-wide level, not on a per-